These are some of the things you might tell yourself if you suffer from Imposter Syndrome.

 Imposter Syndrome is a vicious cycle that comes from concentrating on your shortcomings rather than your accomplishments.
 Give yourself a break.
 Accept praise, own it, and focus your attention on the things you are doing right.

 You are always growing and developing.
 Whether you do so in a perpetual state of anxiety, or with a confident head on your shoulders, ultimately comes down to your mindset.

-Since imposter syndrome is all about feeling like you don’t measure up to everyone around you, knowing that you’re not alone can go a long way toward overcoming imposter syndrome.
+Since Imposter Syndrome is all about feeling like you don’t measure up to everyone around you, knowing that you’re not alone can go a long way toward overcoming it.

-Talking to a colleague or mentor is one of the best ways to work through your imposter syndrome.
+Talking to a Mentor or Coach is one of the best ways to work through your Imposter Syndrome.
 Not only will this interaction show you that you’re not alone, but it will also give you a chance to see your own accomplishments from an outside perspective.